waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Cianwood Gym Boulder Puzzle Solution
 - My repeated failures were caused by the flawed root hypothesis that all boulders must be pushed north.
 The solution, identified by the `puzzle_solver` agent, involves creating an empty space by pushing a side boulder north, and then pushing the middle boulder sideways into that space to clear the central path.
 - **Training Efficiency:** If a grinding location consistently provides poor matchups or low EXP yield, it is a strategic failure to remain there.
 I must immediately pivot to a new location or a different training method (like finding un-battled trainers) to maintain efficiency.
+## Lessons Learned
+- **Trust the Pathfinder:** If the `route_planner` returns 'No path found,' the root assumption about the map's geography is likely flawed.
+I must trust the tool's output and re-evaluate my understanding of the map instead of assuming the tool is broken.